 In the context of climate change, decreasing environmental suitability and increasing selective pressure on traits tied closely to fitness can reduce trait heritability, resulting in a counter-intuitive reduction in the capacity for populations to evolve to environmental change (Charmantier and Garant 2005; Wilson et al. 2006; Wheelwright et al. 2014).
 Conversely, other studies have found no distinguishable relationship between h2 and environmental favourability (Rowínski and Rogell 2017), and others still identify positive correlations of h2 with increasingly harsh environmental temperatures (Gunay et al. 2011).
 Clearly, further research is required to quantify how heritability may change across life stages and environments of the future, especially when attempting to project population outcomes in response to future conditions.

 Reef-building scleractinian corals are particularly sensitive to climate stressors, as evidenced by coral bleaching during thermal anomalies.
 Reef diversity and coral cover have declined throughout the 21st century (Wulff 2006; Pratchett et al. 2011; Hughes et al. 2018b), with 75% of global reefs now being considered threatened (Burke et al. 2011).
 Widespread bleaching of coral communities now occurs at temperatures approximately 0.5°C higher than a decade ago, suggesting strong selection for increased thermotolerance worldwide (Maynard et al. 2008; Guest et al. 2012; Sully et al. 2019).
 However, given the rapid warming of sea surface temperatures and the increase in the frequency and severity of mass bleaching events on coral reefs worldwide (Hughes et al. 2018a; Lough et al. 2018), it remains unclear whether corals can adapt to the prolonged thermal stress they now experience with increasing regularity (Pandolfi et al. 2011; Hoegh-Guldberg et al. 2017).
-Models estimating long-term coral adaptation to climate change have assumed low to medium heritability of thermotolerance (e.g., h2 = 0.01–0.16) (Matz et al. 2018; Cropp and Norbury 2020; Matz et al. 2020), despite some evidence of model outcomes being sensitive to the rate of adaptation (Bay et al. 2017; Cropp and Norbury 2020) and evidence of high heritability for coral survivorship in high temperatures (e.g., h2 = 0.75: Kirk et al. 2018).
+Models estimating long-term coral adaptation to climate change have assumed low to medium heritability of thermotolerance (e.g., h2 = 0.01–0.50; Cropp and Norbury 2020; Matz et al. 2020; Logan et al. 2021), despite some evidence of model outcomes being sensitive to the rate of adaptation (Bay et al. 2017; Cropp and Norbury 2020), evidence of high heritability for coral survivorship in high temperatures (e.g., h2 = 0.75: Kirk et al. 2018), and the potential for rapid symbiont evolution in response to thermal change (e.g., Chakravarti et al. 2017; Buerger et al. 2020).
 Therefore, our ability to project the future of coral populations in the context of climate change is critically dependent upon the estimates of trait heritability used in eco-evolutionary models (Visser 2008; Logan et al. 2014a; Logan et al. 2014b).

 Worldwide, reef-building corals are undergoing increasingly strong selection for temperature tolerance due to anthropogenic climate change.
 Here, we undertake a quantitative meta-analysis of published heritability estimates for reef-building corals to better understand which traits are likely to change most rapidly given increased environmental change.
 We examine the relative heritability of different trait types such as coral gene expression, bleaching, growth, symbiont community structure, and survival, and investigate potential interactions among life stages and, for experiments that manipulate temperature, to the magnitude of temperature stress to which corals are exposed.
 We also estimate the relative heterogeneity of heritability estimates, examine differences between narrow-sense vs. broad-sense heritability estimates, and identify how differences in coral growth forms influence estimates of h2.